 Jin: Oh boy!
 So much.
-To me, the most interesting fact is that we can use out of this world textures.
-We’re working on integrating dynamic/moving prints to our designs, which is a childhood dream of mine.
+To me, the most interesting fact is that we can use out-of-this-world textures.
+We’re working on integrating dynamic/moving prints into our designs, which is a childhood dream of mine.
 Further, our garments could be used to unlock real-life AND digital experiences: Physical and digital fashion events, concerts, special abilities in digital worlds, exclusive online social spaces, etc…

 Another great thing about digital fashion: we can operate on a carbon-negative footprint.

 Hyuna: The sustainability issue has been a major topic in the fashion industry for over a decade, without any real solutions (since fashion in nature demands continual production).
 I definitely agree with you that it’s one of the most exciting things about digital fashion.